mrash03/Mood-Detection-Project/README.md

 ## Method
 - Used a pre-trained CNN (e.g., ResNet50/VGG16) as the base model.
 - Applied Transfer Learning: froze base layers and fine-tuned top layers on FER2013.
+- Fine-tuning was done in **two phases**:
+  - **Phase 1:** Initial fine-tuning on FER2013.
+  - **Phase 2:** Further fine-tuning with data augumentation, Test-Time Augmentation (TTA) and hyperparameter adjustments.
 - Data augmentation applied: rotation, shift, zoom, horizontal flip.
-- Used Test-Time Augmentation (TTA) to improve accuracy.
+- Used Test-Time Augmentation (TTA) in Phase 2 to improve accuracy.

 ## Results